Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 The idea underlying asset allocation (or the mix of stocks and bonds) is that a balanced portfolio is more likely to deliver steady returns that beat inflation.
 One that’s too heavily weighted with stocks is subject to risk and swings in value (which could wreck a retirement plan); one with too many bonds might not generate returns that keep up with the rising cost of living.

-Developing a sound investment policy starts with establishing a desired mix of stocks and bonds.
+Developing a sound investment policy starts with establishing the desired mix of stocks and bonds.
 It continues with identifying the signal for rebalancing the investment portfolio.
 Rebalancing could happen at a predetermined time (for example, each year), when the mix deviates by a certain percentage or amount, or whenever new money is added to the investment portfolio.

 Establishing my ideal asset allocation ought to be based on portfolio theory along with my personal preferences, financial goals, and time horizons.
 By making this decision ahead of time, I’ll be less likely to act on excitement, fear, or some other emotion and more likely to act according to a plan.
 This intentional approach should help me reach my financial goals with minimal fuss.